 “I think the most dangerous thing with AI is its pace of development,” said Irakli Beridze, Head of the Centre for Artificial Intelligence and Robotics at UNICRI (United Nations), in an interview with Futurism.
 “Depending how quickly it will develop and how quickly we will be able to adapt to it.
 And if we lose that balance, we might get in trouble.”

-Certain fears are only speculation at this point.
-But the potential is as serious as a heart attack.
-And because of the relentless pace of automation and smart-ification in our homes, offices, and everywhere in between, development and adoption are outpacing (and out-prioritizing) security.
+Some fears are only speculation at this point.
+But the potential is not something to sleep on.
+Because of the relentless pace of automation and smart-ification in our homes, offices, and everywhere in between, development and adoption are outpacing (and out-prioritizing) security.

-This makes for a moving target of sorts, with regard to securing the outrageous amount of data flowing through IoT devices and AI-enabled systems.
+This makes for a moving target to securing the outrageous amount of data flowing through IoT devices and AI-enabled systems.
 And not just securing it from cyberterrorists, but from the machines themselves.

 “What makes this even more serious is that the massive amount of data we’re feeding these algorithms has enabled them to make decisions experientially or intuitively like humans.
 This is a huge break from the past, in which computers would simply execute human-written instructions,” writes Darren Shou in a contribution to Wired.